 - Make a recommendation on which treatment option would work best

-Following this, the orthodontist will contact Smiles 4 Canada to advise if you have accepted treatment plan and they have agreed to accept your child’s case for treatment through Smile 4 Canada.
-At this point, you will be expected to pay the non-refundable administration fee to Smiles 4 Canada before treatment will begin.
+Following this, the orthodontist will contact Smiles 4 Canada to advise if you have accepted the treatment plan and they have agreed to accept your child’s case for treatment through Smiles 4 Canada.
+At this point, you will be expected to pay the non-refundable administration fee of $500 to Smiles 4 Canada before treatment will begin.

-During treatment, your child will see your orthodontist regularly, so the orthodontist can:
+During treatment, your child will see your orthodontist regularly, so that the orthodontist can:

 - Ensure the treatment is progressing satisfactorily

 - Discuss any questions that may have come up since your last visit